|

 When

-you took Jesus' teachings seriously, and accepted
+you took Jesus' teachings seriously, and accepted them

-your protector.
+protector.
 You know this from the "Lord's

 Prayer."
 God is your Abba, Daddy.
-You do not
+You do not need

-need to do more religious works to prod him.
+to do more religious works to prod him.

 Rituals,